martinGithub/beamer2pptx/README.md

 An obvious limitation of that approach is that you cannot reedit the slides in powerpoint and change the theme.

 You can compile the beamer into a pdf file and then open the pdf in libreOffice (tested with version 4.2.8.2).
-The text might not be well preserved if you use some latin encoding for example (you can many strange characters), but the positions of the images are good.
+The text might not be well preserved if you use some latin encoding for example (you may see many strange characters), but the positions of the images are good.
 However the latex equations won't be well preserved.
-You might then be able to export into an ODF that you can import in powerpoint.
+You might then be able to export into an ODF that you might be able to import in powerpoint.

 If you are interested in converting powerpoints files to beamer you can have a look at [pptx2beamer](https://github.com/IngoScholtes/pptx2beamer)